Corbin Carroll Player Props: Diamondbacks vs. Royals

-Corbin Carroll and his .410 on-base percentage over his past 10 games (69 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Kansas City Royals and Brady Singer on April 25 at 9:40 PM ET.
+On Wednesday, Corbin Carroll (.475 on-base percentage in past 10 games, 110 points above season-long percentage) and the Arizona Diamondbacks play the Kansas City Royals, whose starting pitcher will be Ryan Yarbrough.
+First pitch is at 3:40 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Royals.
+In his last game, he racked up two extra-base hits (3-for-4 with a double and a triple) against the Royals.

 Corbin Carroll Game Info & Props vs. the Royals